Eklipsorz/restaurantList/README.md

 npm install
 ```

-4. open your MongoDB server (port:27017) and create a database called restaurantList
+4. Open your MongoDB server (port:27017) and create a database called restaurantList

 5. Go back to restaurantList dir and generate a set of seed data for MongoDB database